 Summer Fruit Cup

-For those not based in the Uk, some 36 thousand of you each month according to Google Analytics, what follows is a seemingly strange and uniquely British problem.
+For our readers not based in the UK – and there are some 36,000 of you each month according to Google Analytics – what follows is a seemingly strange and uniquely British problem.
 How to revive the Fruit Cup?
-It’s a call to action that may seem bizarre given it only seems to apply to us, here on our petite island.
-However, no matter how niche, we feel it’s a matter of national importance.
-Okay, well, maybe that’s pushing it too far… Incidentally, it will also explain why so many Brits are laughing when they see a Pimm’s being served as a “high end” mixer and $15 a glass in bars across New Orleans…
+It’s a call to action that may seem bizarre given it only seems to apply to us, here on our tiny island.
+However, no matter how niche, we feel it’s a matter of huge national importance.
+Hey – maybe this is the only way we can truly reunite the country…

 When it comes to gin tangents, variations and subcategories, there are now many.
-The gin boom has brought in a wave of new and revived categories, from Old Tom and Navy Strength to Cask Aged and everything in between.
+The Gin boom has brought in a wave of new and revived categories, from Old Tom and Navy Strength to Cask Aged, Fruit Gins and everything in between.
 However, one of gin’s most famous (and uniquely British) offshoots has yet to properly break the single brand monopoly and return to its historic glory, let alone be recognised globally.

 We are of course referring to the Fruit Cup, sometimes known as the Summer Cup or if your feeling wordy, the Summer Fruit Cup.
 It almost only confined to one brand, Pimm’s No.1 Cup.
 In fairness there’s a reason for its dominance as a product, it tastes great, but it seems like a shame for their not to be a wider understanding that there are more fruit cups out there.
 It’s even got to the stage where this summer, several newspapers have even started calling the wider category as Pimm’s, when describing competitor products and the race for supermarket presence – much like when people described all vacuum cleaners as a Hoover…